Mitochondrial disease may be

 diagnosing mitochondrial disease

-Common genetic tests used for diagnosing mitochondrial diseases include:
+4 common genetic tests used for diagnosing mitochondrial diseases are:

-• Becoming the new standard for diagnosing mitochondrial disease
+• Becoming the standard for diagnosing mitochondrial disease in combination with mtDNA genome sequencing

 • Widely available and becoming more affordable